-Upstream to its investment process, the fund excludes investments in manufacturers of controversial weapons, thermal coal mining, tobacco and adult entertainment.
+Upstream to its investment process, the Sub-Fund excludes investments in manufacturers of controversial weapons, thermal coal mining, tobacco and adult entertainment.
 More information can be found in the Exclusion Policy available on the website

 The exclusions and top-down filter are documented and monitored on a regular basis.
-Pretrade and post-trade hard-coded rules are also implemented.
+Pre-trade and post-trade hard-coded rules are also implemented.

-More information regarding the fund's binding elements and strategy can be found in the Transparency Code available on the website.
+More information regarding the Sub-Fund's binding elements and strategy can be found in the Website Product Disclosure available on the website.

-What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+• What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?